About Our Dog Program

 Our adoptable dogs receive a minimum of eight weeks of training, so if your dog has completed all their training we'd love for them to "parole" out to your home right away to provide a space for another dog in need.
 Plan to stay and attend our Go Home Class (required) with your dog and our professional instructors/handlers, who will provide you with hands on demonstration and instruction of your dog's training.
 Each Go Home Class lasts about an hour and a half and will insure that your dog's transition into your home is successful.

 If you need to make preparations for your new canine companion, we are happy to hold them after your interview for up to one week with a 50% deposit.
-After seven days, we will add an additional $250 per week for boarding.
+After seven days, we will add an additional charge per week for boarding (see Fees & Discounts Table, Boarding-in Training charge for each additional week).

 About Board–In Training